Updated: 29th June 2020

 Section 7.1 runs through the steps when initiating an archive from the in world Cabinet.
 Section 7.2 runs through the steps when initiating an archive from the Wardrobe dashboard.
 This 2nd method is more streamlined and less error prone in terms of linking an archive with a wardrobe item.

-I am also assuming if you do own the product that you have at least rezzed an Archive Cabinet and created at lease one or two draws, if not then visit here for initial Help.
+I am assuming here that you are either interested in purchasing or have purchased CTS Archive.
+I am also assuming that once you do own the product that you have at least rezzed an Archive Cabinet and created at lease one or two draws, if not then visit here for initial Help.

-- Lilith’s Wearables is were I archive Shoes, clothing and accessories
+- Lilith’s Archive 2 [Wearables]: This is were I archive Shoes, Clothing, Accessories…….

-7.1: Creating a Basket
+7.1.1 Creating a Basket